 Connecticut is actively working with US EPA and expects to adopt the Generator Improvements within one year.

-Kansas is working to adopt updates to the Federal hazardous waste regulations, including the GIR, the Hazardous Waste Pharmaceuticals Rule, and other rulemakings.
+Kansas is working to adopt updates to the Federal hazardous waste regulations, including the Generator Improvements Rule, the Hazardous Waste Pharmaceuticals Rule, and other rulemakings.
 Kansas anticipates that an adoption packet will be available by May 2023.

-Maine expects to start drafting changes to its state hazardous waste management rules—including adoption of the GIR and the Hazardous Waste Pharmaceuticals Rule in 2023.
+Maine expects to start drafting changes to its state hazardous waste management rules—including adoption of the Generator Improvements Rule and the Hazardous Waste Pharmaceuticals Rule in 2023.

 Massachusetts expects to propose a timeline for adopting the Generator Improvements in early 2023.

-Minnesota plans to publish Land-Related Housekeeping Amendments in Summer 2022, with an expected effective date in Fall/Winter of this year.
+Minnesota now plans to publish Land-Related Housekeeping Amendments with a formal public comment period in July 2023.
 Minnesota will adopt some of the voluntary (i.e., more flexible) provisions from the GIR.
 Currently, the state does not plan to adopt the allowance for consolidation of VSQG waste nor the relief for episodic generation.

-Nebraska is in the process of adopting the Generator Improvements Rule in its entirety, with no precise timeline for implementation currently.
+Nebraska is in the process of adopting the Generator Improvements Rule in its entirety, with no precise timeline for implementation.